Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP 2.0.25 =
-Added "State" field for billing and shipping address.
+- Added "State" field for billing and shipping address.
+- Bundled translation files are properly loaded now.

 = 2.0.24 =
 - Empty lines in billing and shipping address are no longer displayed.